rejneesh/laravel-dev-permission-script/README.md

-# Laravel Development Project Permission Setup Script
+# Laravel Development Permission Setup Script

 This script automates the process of setting up proper file and folder permissions for a Laravel project in Linux.
 It checks if Laravel is installed in the directory, removes unsafe permissions, and restores appropriate access for project folders, storage, and bootstrap/cache directories.
 Its made for Laravel developers working on web servers like Apache or Nginx.